A tour of the Old Ticket Office and station

 The door between the main office and the Waiting Room is very narrow with an unusual metal door frame.
 The end of the ticket counter has been cut away to provide clearance for the door to open.
 As can be seen, the work is somewhat rough and ready showing that poor workmanship is nothing new.
 A small shelf is attached to the door and what appears to have once been a small hatch.
 What purpose this may have served is uncertain as there is the main ticket window a few feet away.

 The other view shows the second counter which would have served the Parcels Office.
 A hatch can be seen in the middle presumably through which parcels were received.
 This hatch has long since been gummed up with paint and there is no prospect of making it work again.
 This counter is shorter than the ticket counter and so the door into the Parcels Office is a lot wider showing that when the partitions were installed they were simply built round the existing features.
+The double cupboard doors under the parcels counter are simply made from planks, unlike the other doors.
+It is probable that an open space first existed under the counter, echoing that under the ticket counter, and that it was later converted into a cupboard by the addition of these doors.

 Main office bay window